Whetham, Professor David

 Ethics and War

-Dr Whetham is happy to offer PhD supervision in areas relating to the ethics or morality of conflict.
+Professor Whetham is happy to offer PhD supervision in areas relating to the ethics or morality of conflict.

-Dr David Whetham is a Reader in Military Ethics in the Defence Studies Department of King’s College London, based at the Joint Services Command and Staff College at the UK Defence Academy.
+Professor David Whetham is a Reader in Military Ethics in the Defence Studies Department of King’s College London, based at the Joint Services Command and Staff College at the UK Defence Academy.
 David initially took a degree in Philosophy at the London School of Economics and went on to take a Masters Degree in War Studies at King’s College London.
 After some time spent traveling around the Great Lakes region of Africa, David returned to King’s to take a PhD in War Studies.
 Before joining King’s as a permanent member of staff in 2003, David worked as a BBC researcher and with the OSCE in Kosovo, supporting the 2001 and 2002 elections.
 David also sits on the King’s Research Ethics Committee that oversees the research conducted in the Faculties of Social Science and Public Policy, Arts and Humanities and Law.
 David is also Director of the King's Centre for Military Ethics.